pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 * **Torchscript changes**
     * Reuse the _version_ record in the model file as the version number for operators.
 In the code it's `kProducedFileFormatVersion`
     * During loading into the TorchScript compiler, TorchScript needs to match operator schema according to the table of operator versions stored in the package.
 This would generate IR that conforms to older schema.
-    * Then a TorchScript pass takes IR of older schema and replaces older versions of operator invocations with bodies of upgraders.
+    * TorchScript takes IR of older schema and use upgrader as a builtin function.
     * Out-of-support operator versions (ie. those no longer defined in `native_functions.yaml` with a valid upgrader) need to throw an error
 * **Edge runtime and mobile delivery service changes**
     * Delivery compatibility: communicating operator version table deployed on device and deliver models appropriately